 We operate at capacity almost every night since July 2011.

-Our state-of-the-art facility offers a professionally staffed on-site clinic, common lounge areas, common kitchen, all day coffee, library, computer kiosks, security camera monitoring, and laundry facilities on each floor.
-There are two 12-step programs that meet on-site, Outreach Workers, and Housing First Assessment services.
+Our state-of-the-art facility offers a professionally staffed on-site clinic, common lounge areas, common kitchen, all day coffee & water, library, computer kiosks, security camera monitoring, and laundry facilities on each floor.
+There are Outreach Workers / Housing Navigators and Housing First Assessment services.
 Plans are underway to arrange health & wellness and other supportive programming.

 (Source: The Homelessness Partnering Strategy Government of Canada, Human Resources and Skills Development Canada: 9 January 2010)